NextCenturyCorporation/dig-ui/README.md

 DEFAULT_PROJECT | The default project. | undefined
-DOWNLOAD_IMAGE_URL | The download endpoint to get the image data for the image URLs for the PDF export. | 'downloadImage' ES_HOST | The stringified object containing the location of elasticsearch. | '{"host": "http://localhost:9200"}' IMAGE_SERVICE_AUTH | The stringified object containing the username and password authorization for the similar image REST service. | '{"user": "", "password": ""}'
+DOWNLOAD_IMAGE_URL | The download endpoint to get the image data for the image URLs for the PDF export. | 'downloadImage' ES_HOST | The stringified object containing the location of elasticsearch. | '{"host": "http://localhost:9200"}' IMAGE_SERVICE_CONFIG | The stringified object containing the username and password authorization, hostnames, and endpoints for the similar image REST service.
+Syntax:  { auth: { user: username, password: password }, host: { face: hostname, similarity: hostname }, endpoint: { data: endpoint, link: endpoint } } | '{"auth": {}, "endpoint": {}, "host": {}}'
-IMAGE_SERVICE_HOST | The stringified object containing the location for the similar image REST service.
-The "url" property is for GET requests sending a specific image URL.
-The "base64" property is for POST requests sending specific image base64 data.  | {"url": "", "base64": ""}
-IMAGE_URL_PREFIX | The prefix added to the start of image URLs. | ''
-LOG_INDEX | The elasticsearch log index name. | 'dig-logs'
-LOG_TYPE | The elasticsearch log index type. | 'log'
-OVERRIDE_CONFIG | The stringified config object.
+IMAGE_URL_PREFIX | The prefix added to the start of the image URLs (if not specified in the project config). | '' IMAGE_URL_SUFFIX | The suffix added to the end of the image URLs (if not specified in the project config). | '' LOG_INDEX | The elasticsearch log index name. | 'dig-logs' LOG_TYPE | The elasticsearch log index type. | 'log' OVERRIDE_CONFIG | The stringified config object.
 Overrides the domain/project and the config from the CONFIG_ENDPOINT | undefined